 Selling my own digital products is the second most profitable way I have made money from this blog so far.
 The main product I sell is my ebook Get Paid to Pin.

 Digital products are great because once again, they are pretty much passive income.
 I have sales systems in place that allow me to make sales consistently without doing much work.
-If you’re interested in creating your own ebook to sell on your blog, make sure to check out How I Wrote and Launched My Ebook in 5 Days.
+If you’re interested in creating your own ebook to sell on your blog, make sure to check out this post all about how I did it.

 Update: I created an online course called Launch Your Profitable Ebook that shows you the exact steps I took to create and sell my first ebook, which I ended up earning over $10,000 from alone in my first full year after launching it!